-The evolution of MSR has been closely tied to advances in the \emph{techniques} used to analyse artefacts and derive empirical evidence.
+The evolution of MSR has been closely tied to advances in the \emph{techniques} used to analyze artifacts and derive empirical evidence.
 Statistical analysis and information retrieval approaches~\cite{Robles-WMSR09,Anbalagan-WMSR09} have been widely adopted, although they are limited in capturing deeper semantic meaning in unstructured data.
-Traditional machine learning techniques, including supervised models (e.g., SVMs, Naive Bayes, decision trees) and unsupervised methods (e.g., topic modelling and clustering), enable more sophisticated analysis of text and code~\cite{Merten-RE16,Linares-EMSE14}.
+Traditional machine learning techniques, including supervised models (e.g., SVMs, Naive Bayes, decision trees) and unsupervised methods (e.g., topic modeling and clustering), enable more sophisticated analysis of text and code~\cite{Merten-RE16,Linares-EMSE14}.
 However, these approaches depend heavily on manual feature engineering, which restricts their flexibility.
-Deep learning methods, such as convolutional and recurrent neural networks, address this limitation by learning representations directly from raw data, enabling more effective modelling of complex repository artefacts~\cite{Ott-MSR18,Wang-MSR19,Hoang-MSR19}.
+Deep learning methods, such as convolutional and recurrent neural networks, address this limitation by learning representations directly from raw data, enabling more effective modeling of complex repository artifacts~\cite{Ott-MSR18,Wang-MSR19,Hoang-MSR19}.
 LMs further extend these capabilities as general-purpose, pre-trained systems that can be adapted---through fine-tuning or prompting---to perform a wide range of tasks, including extraction, classification, generation, and assessment~\cite{2024-24,2024-45-7,2025-42,2025-79,SS1-6}.